AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

       <p><strong>Usage: </strong></p>
       <ul>
         <li>A value of "OwnWindow" will require the LMS to launch the AU either in a new browser window, or the LMS may redirect the current window to the AU.</li>
         <li>A value of "AnyWindow" indicates that the AU does not care about the window context.
-All browser window options are exceptable, such as in a Framset, in a New Window, a browser redirect, etc.</li>
+All browser window options are acceptable, such as in a Frameset, in a New Window, a browser redirect, etc.</li>
       </ul>
       <p><strong>Value space: </strong>"OwnWindow", "AnyWindow"<br />
         <br />